beauchamplab/rave/README.md

 ## Installation

 * RAVE requires the installation of the language "R" and other miscellaneous programming tools, including "RStudio".
 Please [click here for full-installation guide](./Installation.md) to install these tools.
+RAVE works best with modern computers with multicore CPUs.
+Please [click here for suggested system configuration](./Config.md)

 * Read the rest of the section if you have `R` and `RStudio` installed.